laravel/docs/precognition.md

 <a name="precognitive-client"></a>
 ## The Precognitive Client

 The Precognitive client is a wrapper around the [Axios](https://axios-http.com/) client.
-It allows you to easily make precognitive requests in your application:
+It allows you to easily make precognitive requests to your backend:

 ```js
 import precognitive from 'laravel-precognition';